bendews/apw/README.md

 deno task compile
 ```

-The tasks scope access to the current user’s home directory at compile time, so Homebrew-built binaries work with the
-installing user’s environment.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any